 When I close my eyes and picture Chinese families visiting with their elders, I get the same warm feeling I get when we visit Turkey and my children get to see my grandparents and their grandparents.

 Growing up in the 80s, I had this fascination with faraway lands, mainly China because it seemed so far that it could’ve been on another planet.
-The majesty of films such as “The Last Emperor” which depicted corruption and opium addiction in the last few years of an ailing empire getting robbed of its wealth and values by British imperialism is a tale that’s all too familiar that keeps playing in our minds in the Middle East.
+The majesty of films such as “The Last Emperor” which depicted corruption and opium addiction in the last few years of an ailing empire getting robbed of its wealth and values by British imperialism is a tale that’s all too close to home for the descendants of the Ottoman Empire.

-There’s always a huge amount of suspicion and conspiracy theories abound on the long-term strategies of western imperialist nations to cause the fall of those in the eastern parts.
+In the Middle East, conspiracy theories abound on the long-term strategies of western imperialist nations to cause the fall of those in the eastern parts.
 Though conspiracy theories are a fun pastime, like the saying “no smoke without fire” they do have their basis in the western view of the world.
-In the industrialised western view, land is commoditised.
+In the industrialised western view, the land is commoditised.
 It is something to own, buy and sell for profit as opposed to the views of those living in tribal communities, that we are custodians who must look after it and pass it down from generation to generation.

-These days of course, China is industrialised and though nominally communist, can easily compete with the U.S. in terms of its adaptation of capitalist concepts.
-Why is this?
-Well, I think because China got exposed to western ideals and adapted.
+These days, of course, China is industrialised and though nominally communist, can easily compete with the U.S. in terms of its adaptation of capitalist concepts.
+The reason for this is China got exposed to western ideals and adapted.
 That’s what we do as people, we view others’ ways and we adapt.

 Then the Chinese come to countries like Australia, where they start buying land and property, settle, bring their families, educate their children, compete ferociously and study and work hard and all the “westerners” can do is scratch their heads at how there got to be so many Chinese doing so well, getting so wealthy on their land.

 Well, we are all connected in this world, aren’t we?
-It was all well and good when the Chinese were in an opium daze controlled by the foreign forces, wasn’t it?
-There is such a concept as Karma after all.
+It was all well and good when the Chinese were in an opium daze controlled by the foreign forces.
+There is such a concept as Karma, the energy we give out comes back to us.

 This isn’t a political or a well-informed article, but one that points to art because it’s truer in all cases than the news, politics, talking heads on the TV.
 What did David Bowie say in “China Girl”?